Hhbecker/AssemblyEncryptionModule/README.md

 # LC3AssemblyProgramming
+This repository contains my programming work in the LC3 Assembly language.
 The LC-3 (Little Computer 3) is a software tool that simulates a 16 bit instruction set architecture.

 Downlaod the simulator here: [chiragsakhuja/lc3tools](https://github.com/chiragsakhuja/lc3tools)